-Buying a mattress online usually comes with quite a bit of research.
-Determining the significant differences between some of these mattresses can often be difficult, especially when they have a lot in common, like Casper and Nectar products.
-Fortunately, we are here to help make your search a little easier.
+Buying a bed-in-a-box online usually comes with quite a bit of research.
+Determining the significant differences between some of these beds can often be difficult, especially when they have a lot in common, like Casper and Nectar mattresses.
+Fortunately, we are here to help make your mattress shopping a little easier.

-This Casper vs Nectar head-to-head review compares the defining characteristics of each mattress to help determine an overall winner in the end.
+This Casper vs Nectar mattress review compares the defining characteristics of each product to help determine an overall winner in the end.
 If you are wondering if Casper is better than Nectar, or if the Nectar mattress is any good, then you have come to the right place.
-Keep reading to find out which of the mattresses suits your needs.
+Keep reading to find out which of these mattresses suits your needs.

 Casper and Nectar: The Basics

-This Nectar vs Casper mattress in-depth review starts with a brief description of each product’s design.
-This should help you understand the construction of each mattress and provide you with a basic understanding of each bed’s most important features.
+This in-depth Nectar vs Casper mattress review starts with a brief description of each product’s design.
+This should help you understand their mattress construction and provide you with a basic understanding of each bed’s most important features.

 The Casper Mattress

-The Casper mattress consists of four foam layers that possess contour cuts and a 5-zoned support system engineered to establish targeted pressure relief and maximum comfort.
-In addition, the entire mattress is encased in a removable polyester knit cover that’s durable enough to withstand frequent washes.
+The Casper Element mattress consists of four foam layers that feature contour cuts and a 5-zoned support system engineered to provide targeted pressure relief and maximum comfort.
+In addition, the entire Casper mattress is encased in a removable polyester cover that’s durable enough to withstand frequent washes.

-The topmost layer of foam utilizes a breathable open-cell foam that responds quickly and provides some bounce – similar to latex but not quite as pronounced.
-Underneath it is a layer made up of responsive memory foam for enhanced support, contour, and pressure relief.
+The topmost layer utilizes a breathable open-cell foam that responds quickly and possesses some bounce – similar to latex but not quite as pronounced.
+Underneath this open-cell material is a layer made up of responsive memory foam for zoned support, contour, and relief to your pressure points.

-The third layer consists of an adaptive transition foam which helps to evenly distribute the user’s body weight across the mattress surface while the base layer is made with durable support foam.
+The third layer consists of an adaptive transition foam which helps to evenly distribute the sleeper’s body weight across the mattress surface while the base layer is composed of durable support foam.
 The bottom layer helps maintain durability, comfort, and proper body and spinal alignment, especially for users with scoliosis.

-Casper mattresses are available in the following sizes: Single, EU Single, Small Double, Double, EU Double, King, EU King, and Super King.
+Casper is available in the following mattress sizes: Single, Full, Twin, Twin XL, Queen, King, and California King.

-Nectar’s memory foam mattress is designed to provide top-notch support and cooling comfort.
-Nectar’s mattress consists of four foam layers along with a separate bottom mattress cover to prevent slippage on your floor or bed frame.
+The memory foam of Nectar mattress is designed to provide top-notch support and cooling comfort.
+The Nectar mattress is composed of four types of foams along with a separate bottom cover to prevent slipping on your floor or bed frame.

-The top layer – which also functions as the mattress cover – is made with quilted memory foam encased in a breathable and soft long-staple Tencel fabric.
-The second foam layer, on the other hand, is made up of gel memory foam for even body weight distribution.
+The top layer – which also functions as the mattress cover – is made of quilted memory foam encased in a breathable and soft long-staple Tencel fabric.
+The second foam layer, on the other hand, is composed of gel memory foam for even bodyweight distribution.
 This layer also facilitates proper airflow throughout the mattress for a cooler sleeping environment.

 The Nectar mattress comes in Twin, Twin XL, Full, Queen, King, and California King sizes so you should be able to find one that’s perfect for your bed frame.